naninovel/docs/docs/en/guide/custom-variables.md

 While the game is running, it's possible to view all the existing variables and change their values for debugging purposes.

-Open [development console](/guide/development-console) and enter `var` command to open the variables editor window.
+Open development console with `~` key and enter `var` command to open the variables editor window.

 ![](https://i.gyazo.com/d1812668c0776b01f3a82c5ddcba0145.png)